-In order to promote the recycling of electronic devices, the Act banned the landfill disposal of specific residential electronics, including desktop computers, laptop computers, printers, and televisions.
+To promote the recycling of electronic devices, the Act banned the landfill disposal of specific residential electronics, including desktop computers, laptop computers, printers, monitors, and televisions.
 The Act also added requirements and recovery obligations for manufacturers of electronic devices that sell such products in South Carolina.
 Additional requirements in the legislation specify standards for recycling these electronic devices.

 For more information, please email email@example.com.